United Presbyterian Church of Brazil

 The United Presbyterian Church in Brazil was organized on September 10, 1978 as the National Federation of Presbyterian Churches, it separated from the Presbyterian Church of Brazil.
 In 1983, the church adopted the current name.
-Its headquarters is in Victoria (Espirito Santo, ES).
+Its headquarters is in Victoria (Espírito Santo, ES).
 The church is a supporter of women in the ministry.

 Structure

 In January 2011, the church had 3,466 members in 48 churches, distributed in eight presbyteries: